Database

 digiKam stores data (including albums, album roots, tags, thumbnails, face recognition data, image metadata, file paths, settings and others) in four databases:

-• Core database for all collection properties: hosts all albums, images and searches data.
+• Core database for all collection properties: hosts all albums, images and search data.

-• Thumbnail database for compressed thumbnails: hosts image thumbs using wavelets compression images (PGF format).
+• Thumbnail database for compressed thumbnails: hosts image thumbs using wavelet compressed images (PGF format).

-• Similarity database to store image fingerprints to enable fuzzy search.
+• Similarity database for image fingerprints to enable fuzzy search.

 • Face database for storing face recognition metadata: hosts face histograms for face recognition.